damianhakert/damianhakert.github.io/source/posts/2016-09-22-gitlab-8-12-released.html.md

 TODO DOCS

+## Review Apps (Experimental)

+We've made several addition to CI that together make some magic.

+You can now use predefined CI variables as a name for environments.
+In addition, you can specify an URL for the environment configuration in your `.gitlab-ci.yml`.
+Together, these features bring the first iteration of Review Apps.

+Review apps are automatically-created environments that run your code for each branch.
+That means merge requests can be reviewed in a live running environment.
+Inspired by [Heroku's Review Apps](https://devcenter.heroku.com/articles/github-integration-review-apps) which itself was inspired by [Fourchette](https://github.com/rainforestapp/fourchette).

+These are small changes, but will make a huge impact on your development flow.
+Reviewing anything from performance to interface changes becomes much easier with a live environment.

+Right now, Review Apps are labelled experimental, as the environments are not automatically destroyed when no longer necessary.

+**CI:**

+- Change pipeline duration to be jobs running time instead of simple wall time from start to end. ([!6084])
+- Show queued time when showing a pipeline. ([!6084])
+- Added ability to use predefined CI variables for environment name. ([!6323])
+- Added ability to specify URL in environment configuration in `.gitlab-ci.yml`. ([!6323])
+- Add pipeline events to Slack integration. ([!5525])
+- Add a button to download latest successful artifacts for branches and tags. ([!5142])
+- Add information about user and manual build start to runner as variables. ([!6201]) (community contribution)

 ## SSH Authentication for LFS

 If you're used to using SSH for your Git pushes, it was frustrating to